-Throughout our 2018/19 season, Cheltenham Gold Cup and TV pundit for ITV Racing's Mick Fitzgerald, travels the country and Emerald Isle in search of the stories that make The Festival™ presented by Magners Four Days of Extraordinary.
+Throughout our 2018/19 season, Cheltenham Gold Cup and TV pundit for ITV Racing's Mick Fitzgerald, travels the country and Emerald Isle in search of the stories that make The Festival™ Four Days of Extraordinary.

 The first episode followed Mick to the heart of the Cotswolds where he met TV presenter Lee McKenzie who surprised him with the original 1924 Gold Cup trophy.
 The racecourse has recently been reunited with the trophy having been in a bank vault since the 1970s but only Gold Cup winners are allowed to handle it.
 Lee chats to Mick about The Festival and his memories and sends him on his way to start his journey – first strop, Ireland.

-As part of a series that will run throughout the 2018/19 season, Mick Fitzgerald, has been travelling the country in search of the stories that make The Festival™ presented by Magners Four Days of Extraordinary.
+As part of a series that will run throughout the 2018/19 season, Mick Fitzgerald, has been travelling the country in search of the stories that make The Festival™ Four Days of Extraordinary.

 WATCH THE FULL VIDEO BELOW VISITING THE MULLINS FAMILY